hortonolite/nexus-ansible/README.md

 # Nexus Repository Manager + Nginx + Let’s Encrypt SSL in Docker Compose Ansible playbook

-This Ansible playbook installs Docker Compose with Sonatype Nexus Repository Manager OSS 3.x, Nginx reverse proxy and Let's Encrypt SSL with auto-renewal.
+This Ansible playbook installs the Docker Compose plugin with Sonatype Nexus Repository Manager OSS 3.x, Nginx reverse proxy and Let's Encrypt SSL with auto-renewal.

-It was tested on Ubuntu Focal, but should work on other Linux distributions with systemd and Docker Compose support.
+It was tested on Ubuntu Focal and Debian 12, but should work on other Linux distributions with systemd and Docker Compose support.

 ## Deployment